Whitleigh: Fownes family

 Their eldest son and heir was John Fownes (1661–1731) of Kittery Court, a Member of Parliament for Dartmouth 1713–14.
 His grandson was Henry Fownes Luttrell (1722–1780) (who adopted the additional surname of Luttrell) of Dunster Castle, Somerset, High Sheriff of Somerset from 1754 to 1755, and a Member of Parliament for the borough of Minehead from 1768 to 1774.

+Wheal Whitleigh

+Wheal Whitleigh was a silver and lead mine, located near the present-day Christian Mill Business park.
+Workings extend westwards following the approximate line of Lancaster gardens.